rb80/oracle-hospitality-integration-platform-bootcamp/R&A Data APIs - Use Cases.md

 You create queries, selecting fields and nested objects from a schema - the schemas are in the `rna_schemas` folder.
 These queries are then sent to the server, which returns a response in the exact shape requested, ensuring efficient data retrieval.

 One of the key strengths of GraphQL is its ability to support complex queries with filters and parameters.
 You can apply filters to narrow down results, enabling advanced search functionality and custom data retrieval based on specific criteria.

+### Objective

+The goal of this lab is to become familiar with the Reporting & Analytics Data APIs (R&A Data APIs) both in Postman and in a sample Node based client.
+You will learn how to:

+- Use the schemas to build queries
+- Set up and use Postman to call the R&A Data APIs
+- Set up and use a Node based client to call the R&A Data APIs
+- Query profile data, reservation data, and financial transactions

 ## 1 Setting up Postman